Radimal/marvelous-chestnut/src/pages/index.md

     section_id: reviews
     title: 'Made For Vets, Great For Vets'
     subtitle: >-
-      The most exciting part of Radimal is seeing the impact it has on real vets every day.
+      The most exciting part of what we do is seeing the impact it has on real vets every day.
 Whether it's saving a patient treatment decision or saving time, we believe it works because vets tell us it works.
     background: white
     reviews: